Joker: Folie à Deux: Critical response

-Publications described the critical consensus upon Folie à Deuxs release as either negative (Note: Multiple references:) or mixed.
+Publications described the critical consensus upon Folie à Deuxs release as mixed.
+Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on 64 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale (the lowest grade ever for a comic book film), while those surveyed by PostTrak gave the film a 40% overall positive score—an average rating of out of 5 stars—with "a very low" 24% saying they would definitely recommend it.

 Pete Hammond of Deadline Hollywood felt Folie à Deux was "brilliant" and that the "production values across the board are excellent, particularly returning Lawrence Sher's cinematography, the production design of Mark Friedberg, and costumes from Arianna Phillips".
 William Bibbiani of TheWrap gave the film a positive review, writing that it was "the most interesting film about Arthur Fleck.
 It's genuinely a little daring, genuinely a little challenging, and genuinely a little genuine".
 Geoffrey Macnab of The Independent described the film as "deeply unsettling".
-In his four stars out of five review for The Daily Telegraph, Robbie Collin lauded the film for its musical numbers and Phillips for "stay[ing] true to the project's nihilistic ethos," while noting Lady Gaga was "magnetic but underused".
+In his four stars out of five review for The Daily Telegraph, Robbie Collin lauded the film for its musical numbers and Phillips for "stay[ing] true to the project's nihilistic ethos," while noting Gaga was "magnetic but underused".
 Rafa Sales Ross of The Playlist echoed similar thoughts on the use of Gaga but enjoyed Phoenix "in a much more contained turn, a welcome change to those put off by the constant, annoyingly loud cackling that permeated much of the previous installment".
+In a retrospective review, David Caballero of Collider lauded Storrie's performance in the film, calling him possibly the film's "one redeeming grace": "In Folie à Deux, Storrie proves he can do it, stealing the movie from its Oscar-winning star with fewer than five minutes of screentime."

 Peter Bradshaw of The Guardian gave Folie à Deux three out of five.
 He praised the opening, the supporting cast and the "real spark" in the first encounter between the two protagonists, but wrote that "the whole movie finally turns out to be oppressively, claustrophobically and repetitively becalmed in that oddly unreal Gotham-universe jail with Phoenix and Gaga kept apart for long periods".
 Bradshaw found that "Phoenix's own performance is as single-note as before, though certainly as forceful and his screen presence is potent" and that Gaga "brings a sly and manipulative malice" to her character.
 In a mixed review for KQED-FM, Jack Coyle wrote: "Laudable as the intentions of Folie à Deux may be, it feels thoughtfully but tiresomely stuck in the past".
 In a negative review for ABC News, Luke Goodsell wrote: "That Joker was intended as a standalone movie is evident from the new sequel ... a quasi-musical courtroom drama that has little interest in advancing any kind of story.
 In fact, it's even more deliberately obtuse and anti-crowd-pleasing than its predecessor".